Phinbo/ChessGame/README.md

 ## Known Bugs
 1. When undoing and redoing, the states of pieces is reset, allowing pawns to double jump again.
 This also complicates the developement of castling, since I can't just check if the king and the rook have moved.
-2. Undo and redo doesnt update the move history messageboard.